Lasithi Plateau: History

 Monument in Kroustalenia commemorating the destruction of Lasithi by Ottoman and Egyptian forces in May 1867.

 The fertile soil of the plateau, due to alluvial run-off from melting snow, has attracted inhabitants since Neolithic times (6000 BC).
 Minoans and Dorians followed and the plateau has been continuously inhabited since then, except a period that started in 1293 and lasted for over two centuries during the Venetian occupation of Crete.
 During that time and due to frequent rebellions and strong resistance, villages were demolished, cultivation prohibited, and natives were forced to leave and forbidden to return under penalty of death.
-A Venetian manuscript of the thirteenth century describes the troublesome plateau of Lasithi as spina nel cuore (di Venezia) - a thorn in the heart of Venice.
+A Venetian manuscript of the thirteenth century describes the troublesome plateau of Lasithi as spina nel cuore (di Venezia) – a thorn in the heart of Venice.

 Later, in the early 15th century, Venetian rulers allowed refugees from the Greek mainland (eastern Peloponnese) to settle in the plain and cultivate the land again.
-To ensure good crops, Venetians designed a large system of drainage ditches (linies, λίνιες) that were constructed between 1514 - 1560 and are still in use.
+To ensure good crops, Venetians designed a large system of drainage ditches (linies, λίνιες) that were constructed between 1514 and 1560 and are still in use.
 The ditches transfer the water to Honos (Χώνος), a sinkhole in the west edge of the plateau, that feeds the river Aposelemis.

 During the Greek War of Independence in January 1823, Hassan Pasha led an army of Ottoman and Egyptian forces sent by Muhammad Ali that seized the plateau killing most residents who had not fled to the mountains.
 In May 1867 during the great Cretan revolt, Ottoman and Egyptian forces under the command of Pashas Omar and Ismail Selim marched towards the Lasithi plateau.
 Their aim was to strike a decisive blow on the revolutionaries who used it as their hideout.
 After fierce fighting, the outnumbered rebels were defeated and forced to retreat to the slopes of Dikti.
 Between 21 and 29 of May, many village dwellers were slaughtered or taken as slaves, their homes were set ablaze after being looted and livestock and crops were destroyed.
-The monastery of Kroustalenia that was the seat of the revolutionary committee was also demolished.
+The Kroustalenia Monastery that was the seat of the revolutionary committee was also demolished, though it was later rebuilt.

 During the Axis occupation of Greece in 1941–1944, the peaks surrounding the plateau were used as hideouts by local resistance fighters.